Austin223/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 In this lab I am going to take the steps to create an Active Directory home lab environment using Oracle Virtual Box.
-Configuring and running this lab will definitely help develop my understanding of how Active Directory and windows netwokring works in a hands on way.
+Configuring and running this lab will definitely help develop my understanding of how Active Directory and Windows networking works in a hands on way.
 <br />